learning-at-home/hivemind/README.md

 Before installing hivemind, make sure that your environment has Python 3.7+ and [PyTorch](https://pytorch.org/get-started/locally/#start-locally) with a version at least as new as 1.6.0.

-To start using this library, you can either use the pip package manager or build it from source.
-Since currently the release cycle is not established yet, we recommend installing hivemind from source to keep up with the latest bugfixes and improvements.
+To start using this library, you can either install [the latest release](https://pypi.org/project/hivemind/) with pip or build it from source.

 Note: for now, hivemind can be run on Windows only using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install-win10).
-If you want to configure WSL to work with the GPU, use the [official guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) by Nvidia.
+If you want to configure WSL to work with the GPU, use the [official guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) by NVIDIA.

 ### With pip